khanhnhu2512/shopify-scraper-odoo/README.md

 # Overview

-Shopify Scraper Odoo is a web crawler for Odoo sample data
+Shopify Scraper Odoo is a tool that functions to collect data - the data needed, such as finding data from photos, prices, names and others and push it into Odoo sample data

 # Requirement